Real World History

 Bringing History to Life

-The only credit-bearing course available to all public and public charter school students in Washington, DC, Real World History teaches history through inquiry, equipping students with crucial skills that prepare them to thrive in our complex 21st century world.
+The only credit-bearing course available to all public, public charter, and independent high school students in Washington, DC, Real World History teaches history through inquiry, equipping students with crucial skills that prepare them to thrive in our complex world.

 Students build the skills of a historian, including contextualization, corroboration, and sourcing.
 The class reads and discusses the award winning book The Warmth of Other Suns.
 The semester culminates with an oral history project in which students interview a local Washingtonian who was part of the Great Migration.
 Students complete projects involving first-hand documentation that are preserved in DC Public Libraries.